jarad/stat401A/homework.md

 ### Grading of homework

 Each homework will be graded in two parts.
-Each problem on the homework will randomly be assigned to a part with half of the problems in each part.
+Half (rounded down) of the problems on each homework will be graded for attempt while the remaining problems will be graded for accuracy.
+The grading scales for attempt and accuracy are given below:

-- Part 1: these problems will be graded on a 3 point scale for effort only
+- Attempt: these problems will be graded on a 3 point scale for effort only
   - 0 points: problem was not attempted
   - 1 point : problem was attempted but clearly not enough work was done
   - 2 points: enough work was done to have solved the problem
-- Part 2: these problems will be graded for accuracy on a scale from 0 to 2 depending on how accurate the solution is
+- Accuracy: these problems will be graded for accuracy on a scale from 0 to 2 depending on how accurate the solution is

 Each homework will get equal weight toward the overall homework grade for the course.